carvalhochris/uys-js/README.md

-# Creating a new frontend for Unlock Your Sound leveraging Next.js and Static Site Generation
+# Creating a new frontend for Unlock Your Sound leveraging Next.js and Static Generation

 Things to do: